 You are now ready to profile your application.
 (You will need to put some realistic load against the container instance, please see the Vespa benchmarking guide) After having started the load simulation you can start the profiling session, open the YourKit application installed locally and chose Monitor Remote Applications => Connect to remote application.
 Enter localhost:1080 and press Connect.
 You should now see the profiling screen with Remote application "Server" (PID XXXXX) is being profiled at localhost:1080.

-To remote debug the container, first set up a remote debugging configuration in IDEA:
+To remote debug the container, first set up a remote debugging configuration in the IDEA: